Tom984-vn/Story-generation-model-RNN-/README.md

-# Story-generation-model-RNN-
+# Building Transformer model from scratch
-I'm learning about generative AI, started with a simple story generating AI using RNN model.
+Deep learning about Transformer model, simple one but still mostly copy to learn.
+Big thanks to Karpathy, really a big step in learning by following {his video}[https://www.youtube.com/watch?v=kCc8FmEb1nY&t=1441s].
+Postpone learning Generative AI for later, next project is doing that